 What Is an Air Embolism?

 air bubbles can travel to your brain, heart, or lungs and cause a heart attack,

 stroke, or respiratory failure.
-Air embolisms are very rare.
+Air embolisms are rather rare.

 Causes of an Air Embolism

 allows air to travel into them.
 This can happen in several ways, such as:

 Injections and Surgical Procedures

-A syringe or IV can accidentally inject air into your veins.
+syringe or IV can accidentally inject air into your veins.
 Air can also enter

 and nurses are trained to avoid allowing air to enter the veins and arteries

 if your lung is compromised after an accident, you might be put on a breathing

-You can get an air embolism while scuba diving.
+can also get an air embolism while scuba diving.
 This is possible if you hold

 actions can cause the air sacs in your lungs, called alveoli, to rupture.
 When

 Explosion and Blast Injuries

 injury that occurs because of a bomb or blast explosion can cause your veins or

-Blowing into the Vagina
+Blowing Into the Vagina